micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-28-rashi_en.md

 ### passuk 49
 <b>As the eagle soars.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Suddenly, travelling successfully, with fleet steeds.
 <b>Whose language you will not hear.</b> You will not recognize their language.
 Similarly, “You listen to a dream so as to interpret it.”
-Similarly, “That Yossef was listening.” <i>Entendre</i> in Old French.
+Similarly, “That Yoseif was listening.” <i>Entendre</i> in Old French.

 ### passuk 50